pop-os/shell/README.md

 - Latest `npm` (comes with NodeJS)
 - `npm install typescript@latest`

-### `rebuild.sh`

-This convenience script runs the following and is intended for _development_:
-- `make all`, `make install`
-- configure some keyboard shortcuts
-- WARNING: _restarts_ GNOME Shell
-- starts `make listen` to automatically follow logs

-Note that any logged errors will be referencing the generated JavaScript files located in the `_build/` directory.

-### `install.sh`

-This convenience script runs similar to `rebuild.sh` and is intended for users who downloaded the source from git.

-- `make all`, `make install`
-- configure some keyboard shortcuts
-- WARNING: _restarts_ GNOME Shell
+While working on the shell, you can recompile, reconfigure, reinstall, and restart GNOME Shell with logging with `make debug`.
+Note that this only works reliably in X11 sessions, since Wayland will exit to the login screen on restarting the shell.

 ## GNOME JS
 GNOME JS is a little different from standard JS, so the included `Makefile` runs `sed` on the transpiled JavaScript to convert the small number of differences between JS and GJS.
 Notably, GJS only partially supports ES2015, and has its own module system which works differently from what ES2015 expects.
 The sed scripts will replace `import` and `export` statements with the expected GNOME variants.